nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines/index.md

 2. **What you're testing performs side-effects** (e.g. it calls an HTTP endpoint).
 You should intercept that and capture the parameters that are used.
 You'll probably need a spy/stub/mock to do so.
 3. **What you're testing does both**.
 That's fine, you can test each side-effect and the return value separately.

 Go figure out how to get that output.
-What you need is a string that proves the code has executed.
+What you need is a string that proves the code has been executed.

 When you got that string, write it in a file. **That's your snapshot**.